 Only for the homework you will have a chance to submit the same activity up to three times on the same day.
-That is, you will have up to three attempts to complete your homework correctly, but make sure it says homework, because for quizzes you will have to pay a lot of attention since quizzes only have one, the first, attempt
+That is, you will have up to three attempts to complete your homework correctly, but make sure it says homework, because for quizzes your first attempt is the only one, so pay attention please.
+Becareful with doingh your homework late, for each late day you will receive a 5% reduction on your grade for that quiz.
+Becareful with doing your homework late, for each late day you will receive a 5% reduction on your grade for that homework, until the professor enters the chapter's grades on D2L.

-Vhl Quizzes / D2L Vocabulary Quizzes
+Vhl Quizzes

 On Vhl you will have, besides the homework, quizzes, you will find them the same way you find the homework, but they will say quizzes.
 Make sure you have studied and done your homework to practice before you take these quizzes, because you only have one attempt at taking them, if you fail the quiz, you cannot re-take it, unlike the homework.
+Becareful with taking your quizzes late, for each late day you will receive a 5% reduction on your grade for that quiz, until the professor enters the chapter's grades on d2L.